mity/docbaker/README.md

 ## What is DocBaker

+Currently, DocBaker does nothing; its development has just started.

-DocBaker is (or rather will be) yet another tool for extracting documentation comments from source files and creating nice and reader-friendly documentation from it.
+In the future, DocBaker will hopefully become yet another tool for gathering and generating HTML documention from C/C++ source files.

-## Current Status

-We are just at the start line.

 ## License